Breaking News | Kardashians Move To Disney, Launching Streaming Content In 2021

-Reality television’s royal family, the Kardashians, have inked a deal with Disney and will launch new content in 2021 on the entertainment giant’s Hulu and Star streaming subsidiaries, the platforms said Thursday.
+Reality television’s royal family, the Kardashians, have inked a deal with Disney and will launch new content in 2021 on the entertainment giant’s Hulu and Star streaming subsidiaries.

-Disney did not release details about the project, which family matriarch Kris Jenner said in a tweet was a “multi year partnership.”

 “Keeping Up with the Kardashians,” the program which rocketed the family to fame, has been broadcast on cable channel E!, part of NBCUniversal.